oluceps/nixos-config/README.md

 __Use Overlay__

-> Since this flake contains overlay of few packages (check ./pkgs),to use these packages:
+> This flake contains overlay of few packages (check ./pkgs), to apply:

 Add to your flake: